cryptax/techweb/linux.md

 - LB: low battery

 Note that if the UPS server is remote, <MYUPS> should be in format `myups@host`

+- Check when there has been power cuts etc: `grep -i ups /var/log/daemon.log` (on each system)

 Troubleshooting or testing: